apiverve/weatherseasons.NET-API/Readme.md

 Weather Seasons API
 ============

 Weather Seasons is a simple tool for getting the dates of the solstice and equinox.
-It returns the dates of the solstice and equinox for the current year.
+It returns the dates of the solstice and equinox for a given year.

 ![Build Status](https://img.shields.io/badge/build-passing-green)
 ![Code Climate](https://img.shields.io/badge/maintainability-B-purple)